SAP-samples/teched2025-IN162/exercises/ex4/ex4_1_details.md

 <br>![](../ex4/images/ex162-4-1.png)
 <br>
 >[!TIP]
->Click Edit button on top right if Add drop down is not visible
+>Click the Edit button on the top right if the Add drop-down is not visible

 2. In the create dialog, name your integration flow as: 'IN162-`0**` Support Case Event to Hana Vector DB for AI Grounding' (replace `0**` with your assigned user identifier).